safalkhanal/ansible_awx/README.md

 deploy_awx
 =========

+This role installs Ansible AWX.
-This role installs Ansible AWX
+Note: This role can only be used to install Ansible AWX version 17.1.0 or less.

 Requirements
 ------------
-This role needs to be used with following role:
+Before using this role, docker must be installed.
+Following role can be used to install docker before installing AWX.

 respiro.install_docker